achmaddhani/emotion-classification/README.md

 ## Objective 🎯

 Mental health is a vital aspect of our well-being, yet it is often overlooked or misunderstood.
-Our project aims to provide validation and reassurance to individuals by employing advanced NLP machine learning techniques.
+This project aims to provide validation and reassurance to individuals by employing advanced NLP machine learning techniques.
 With high accuracy, our model classifies emotions 🌈, offering affirmation and potentially brightening someone's day by showing they are not alone in their feelings.

 ## Project Overview 📖